MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

-Let us first look at Dynamics.
-The first thing that needs to be implemented for a new Dynamics class is a new parameter structure.
-We have implemented a dictionary structure in the form of \lstinline{enum} to define the state, control, and output vectors and these dictionaries are stored in the parameter.
-For example, in \cref{code:dyn_params}, we show a basic parameter structure implemented for a unicycle model. \begin{code}[ht!] \lstinputlisting[language=C++,firstline=6,lastline=27]{code_examples/Unicycle/unicycle.cuh} \end{code} By implementing these \lstinline{enum}, we can use these state names later on in the Dynamics and Cost Function to make it clear what state we are referring to.
-The ending values of \lstinline{NUM_STATES}, \lstinline{NUM_CONTROLS}, and \lstinline{NUM_OUTPUTS} are also used to determine the size of each of the resulting dimensions for creating statically-sized \lstinline{Eigen::Matrix} data types such as \lstinline{state_array} and \lstinline{control_array}.
+By implementing these \lstinline{enum}, we can use these state names later on in the Dynamics and Cost Function to make it clear what state we are referring to.
+The ending values of \lstinline{NUM_STATES}, \lstinline{NUM_CONTROLS}, and \lstinline{NUM_OUTPUTS} are also used to determine the size of each of the resulting dimensions for creating statically-sized \lstinline{Eigen::Matrixf} data types such as \lstinline{state_array} and \lstinline{control_array}.